Klicken Sie hier um diesen Beitrag auf Deutsch zu lesen.

 2. Avalon Fletched Arrow Classic 4.2

 Even though they are our top sellers, Avalon’s Tyros series is actually not the only one in the fletched arrows segment.
 So if you don’t like the arrow length offered or the motley feathers on the Tyros, you might well be happier with the Avalon Classic.
 Even though you have no influence on the color choice here, you can at least enjoy a set of 12 arrows in the same color combo.
 The arrow shaft is again already nocked and fletched and the corresponding points are included, but you have to glue them in yourself.
 May sound like you have to do more, but this little detail here makes a huge difference.
 Mainly because you can cut the arrow according to your measured draw length before gluing the points and thus shoot more reliably.
-If you wish we can also cut the arrows to the right length for you.
 So if you wish to purchase fletched arrows in general, we would recommend the Avalon Classics.

 3. Easton Fletched Arrow Inspire